 This article explains how to fix error with error code AADSTS50196.
 This issue usually comes up with an error message somewhat like “The server terminated an operation because it encountered a client request loop.”

 The error seems to be popping up more and more often.
 No worries – it wasn’t caused by you!
 It is, in fact, an unintended side effect of a security hardening feature in some browsers, and some outdated configuration on Microsoft’s end.

 Obviously, you could run into the issue on other sites as well, and the workaround is actually the same.
-The example error messages on this article will be from Microsoft, however.
+The example error messages on this article will, however, be from Microsoft.

-But let’s first take a step back.
-What exactly does happen?
+But first, let’s take a step back.
+What happens exactly?

 Sorry, but we’re having trouble signing you in.
 AADSTS50196: The server terminated an operation because it encountered a client request loop.
 Please contact your app vendor.
 Troubleshooting details If you contact your administrator, send this info to them.
 Request Id: [omitted] Correlation Id: [omitted] Timestamp: [omitted] Message: AADSTS50196: The server terminated an operation because it encountered a client request loop.
 Please contact your app vendor.
 Advanced diagnostics: If you plan on getting support for an issue, turn this on and try to reproduce the error.
 This will collect additional information that will help troubleshoot the issue.

 This ugly error is likely thrown at you as soon as you try to access the website.

 Due to the implicit authentication happening behind the scenes, the error might stop you from accessing sites such as microsoft.com, MSDN subscriber downloads or even Microsoft Store.

 There’s a couple of different solutions to this issue – but the actually root cause is with the way that Microsoft handles authentication to their web properties.
 You can’t solve that.
 But the steps outlined below aim to remediate the issue somewhat and should help – at least temporarily!